Small business ideas that actually work in 2026

 A digital product business sells downloadable items like templates, ebooks, courses, images, music, or design assets.
 You create the product once and sell it repeatedly with no inventory, no shipping, and no storage costs.

-Startup costs are minimal since you only need a platform to host your products and a way to accept payments.
-This works best for creators, designers, and educators who can package their knowledge or skills into a downloadable format.
+Startup costs are minimal.
+You only need a platform to host your products and a way to accept payments.
+This works best for creators, designers, and educators who can package their knowledge into downloads.

 Affiliate marketing